Robust Design from Systems Physics: Example System: Model, Results, and Discussion

+Fig.~\ref{fig:strstr_panels} illustrates what happens to an architecture class as it is strained up to its limit of viability by showing the design stress along the direction of least ultimate strain.
+This is useful for assessing the further viability of an architecture following the effects of an external design strain.
+However, it can also be important to determine the effects on the number of architecture classes under the influence of external design stress that can push one or more classes beyond their limit of viability.

+To assess robustness in this form, Fig.~\ref{fig:minima_diagram} illustrates the effect of the external design stress taking any values in the plane $(\sigma^\textsf{ext}_x,\sigma^\textsf{ext}_y)$.
+In this plane, each architecture class $A$ through $F$ has a viable domain.
+We find that the shapes of these domains are complex, implying that the viability of an architecture class is highly sensitive to both direction and magnitude of external stress.
+We show the overlap of the domains of all six architecture classes in the center of each panel in Fig.~\ref{fig:minima_diagram} in form of a computed Venn diagram.

-At near-critical $T=1.50$ (Fig.~\ref{fig:minima_diagram}b), the classes $E,F$ (pink and purple) are feasible in very narrow and specific ranges of external stress $(\sigma^\textsf{ext}_x,\sigma^\textsf{ext}_y)$.
-If there is any substantial uncertainty in external design stress, it will be sufficient to render architecture classes $E,F$ infeasible.
-At the same time, the architecture classes $A$ through $D$, in which the functional unit is localized either in one of the three corners or in middle of one side of the allowed domain, are feasible given almost any amount of external design stress outwards toward the domain boundaries, as well as moderate stress directed into the domain.
-This analysis shows that if the direction of external design stress is known at least approximately, the most stable architecture class can be chosen and the unit placement within that class would be robust to external stress fluctuations.
-In the bottom-right of the $(\sigma^\textsf{ext}_x,\sigma^\textsf{ext}_y)$ plane there is a set of external stresses that remains unshaded.
-The existence of this unshaded region indicates that unit placement for those values of external stress does not correspond to architecture classes found in our calculations at zero stress for any of the temperatures we studied.
-This indicates that at those stress levels, the subsystem design would be completely driven by the external stress.
+We start analysis with the richest Venn diagram at the near-critical $T=1.50$ (Fig.~\ref{fig:minima_diagram}b).
+In that diagram, the classes $E,F$ (pink and purple) are viable in very narrow and specific ranges of external stress $(\sigma^\textsf{ext}_x,\sigma^\textsf{ext}_y)$.
+Compared with the other architectures, small amounts of uncertainty in external design stress would be be sufficient to render architecture classes $E,F$ unviable.
+At the same time, the architecture classes $A$ through $D$, in which the functional unit is localized either in one of the three corners or the middle of one side of the allowed domain, are viable given almost any amount of external design stress outwards toward the domain boundaries, as well as moderate stress directed inwards toward the middle of the domain.
+This form of analysis gives a more detailed understanding variations in the robustness of architecture classes when the effects of external design stress are not uniform in all directions.

-The diagrams of Fig.~\ref{fig:minima_diagram} show that high values of external design stress, regardless of its direction, generically renders some architecture classes infeasible.
-For sub-critical and super-critical $T$ (Fig.~\ref{fig:minima_diagram}a,c) many architecture classes can be simultaneously feasible, but that the largest number of simultaneously feasible architectures does not occur for zero external stress (e.g., $\vec{\sigma}^\textsf{ext}\approx (-0.35,0)$ for $T=1.2$, and $\vec{\sigma}^\textsf{ext}\approx (+0.2,0)$ for $T=1.7$).
-Thus, changes in feasible arrangements arise from changing global design pressure $T$ and external strain $\vec{\sigma}^\textsf{ext}$ in complex ways.
-We emphasize that strong external dependencies in subsystem design can lead not just to incremental changes of optimal designs, but to changes in the feasibility of overall architectures.